SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/send-connectors.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 6/1/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: overview
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 6aa19a12-c7b2-4eac-a8dc-9a4d26919ac5
-description: "Learn about Send connectors in Exchange 2016, and how they control mail flow from your Exchange organization."
+description: "Summary: Learn about Send connectors in Exchange 2016, and how they control mail flow from your Exchange organization."
 ---

 # Send connectors

-Learn about Send connectors in Exchange 2016, and how they control mail flow from your Exchange organization.
+ **Summary**: Learn about Send connectors in Exchange 2016, and how they control mail flow from your Exchange organization.

 Exchange 2016 uses Send connectors for outbound SMTP connections from source Exchange servers to destination messaging servers.
 The Send connector that's used to route messages to a recipient is selected during the routing resolution phase of message categorization.
 For more information, see [Mail routing](../../mail-flow/mail-routing/mail-routing.md).